Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Admin1 and Admin3 only.
 - [ ] Admin1 Admin2. and Admm3.

 ### You need to meet the technical requirements for VM1.
 Which cmdlet should you run first?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.

 ![Question 149](images/question149.jpg)

 - [ ] NO ANSWER!

 ### Which groups can you add lo Group3 and Groups?
-To answer, select the appropriate options in the answer area.
-NOTE Each correct selection is worth one point.

 ![Question 150](images/question150.jpg)